Yoneda extensions of abelian quotient categories: Proof of the main theorem

-satisfies \begin{itemize} \item[(i)] $q$ and $e$ are localization functors. \item[(ii)] $(e,r)$ is an adjoint pair and $r$ is fully faithful. \item[(iii)] Both of vertical functors $\mathsf{i}$ and $\mathsf{j}$ are the canonical functor from an abelian category to the abelian category of left exact functors. \end{itemize}
+satisfies \begin{itemize} \item[$(i)$] $q$ and $e$ are quotient functors. \item[$(ii)$] $(e,r)$ is an adjoint pair and $r$ is fully faithful. \item[$(iii)$] Both of vertical functors $\mathsf{i}$ and $\mathsf{j}$ are the canonical functors from an abelian category to the abelian category of left exact functors. \end{itemize} The following lemma due to Mitchell \cite{Mi68} is one of the crucial key steps for proving the main result of the paper.
+For the convenient of the reader we write a self contained proof.

+For more information about Yoneda extension groups we refer the reader to \cite[Chapter VII]{Mi}.
+We just recall that for two objects $A, B\in \mathcal{A}$, a $k$-fold extension of $A$ by $B$ is an exact sequence of the form